HomeMy WebLinkAbout1979-06-18 . .d

 At the Housing Authority Office the copy machine was checked because the

-NOXIOUS plants in the office were dying.
-The fluids used in this copy machine contained
+NOXIOUS plants in the office were dying The fluids used in this copy machine contained

 ODORS petroleum and all plants must be kept at least 6 feet away from the machine.

-SHERATON Mr. Smith reported that the plans for outdoor cooking at poolside at
+SHERATON Mr Smith reported that the plans for outdoor cooking at poolside at

 MOTOR the Sheraton Motor Inn had been cancelled because of the expense of installing

-INN the permanent equipment.
+INN the permanent equipmenr

 Mr. Smith reported that he had heard that the Middlesex Swim and Tennis MIDDLESEX